 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Mountain City is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Mountain City is a town of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Mountain City who work in office and administrative support (24.57%), teaching (9.93%), and maintenance occupations (8.68%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.68% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Mountain City telecommute to their jobs.
+Overall, about 9.68% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Being a small town, Mountain City does not have a public transit system used by locals to get to and from work.